Packaging Cost & Sourcing

 The whole process makes me kinda want to high-five the guy at the print bench who still believes double-sided tape is a finishing miracle, because his precision keeps the chase tight and the plates sharing stories of past successes.

-Every section that follows traces decisions from material sourcing to shipping, reflecting conversations with production managers who have logged plate changeovers at the Midwest Kraft Vault in Milwaukee and tracked adhesive trials using Henkel LOCTITE 401 on the conversion line in Chicago.
+Every section that follows traces decisions from material sourcing to shipping, reflecting conversations with production managers who have logged plate changeovers at the Midwest Kraft Vault in Milwaukee and tracked adhesive trials using Henkel LOCTITE 401 on the conversion line in Chicago, plus cut-and-sew verification runs from Istanbul and GOTS-certified cotton sourcing discussions in Dhaka.

 I say it like this because occasionally the production manager might look at you like you’re asking for a unicorn, especially when you request a split-run with soft-touch lamination, yet they always come through somehow.